2004:

 1975:

-NASA - debuts in Tomorrowland.
-It replaces the Flight to the Moon attraction (which opened in
+debuts in Tomorrowland.
+It replaces the Flight to the Moon attraction (which opened

 mission control center with chairs and control panels for about ten seated Audio-Animatronic "technicians" whose

-radio & TV announcer George Walsh) who shows film clips and explains how man has made numerous advances
+& TV announcer George Walsh) who shows film clips and explains how man has made numerous advances in

-in space travel.
-After the pre-show, guests board their spacecraft - a circular theater with stadium-like seating
+space travel.
+After the pre-show, guests board their spacecraft - a circular theater with stadium-like seating featuring

-featuring circular flat screens on the ceiling and floor.
-Third Officer Collins (voiced by veteran Pete Renoudet)
+circular flat screens on the ceiling and floor.
+Third Officer Collins (voiced by veteran Pete Renoudet) serves as the

 (Mission To Mars will close its doors October 4, 1993 and later re-open as the ExtraTERRORestrial Alien